syncfusion-content/blazor-docs/blazor/linear-gauge/print.md

 ---
 layout: post
-title: Print in Blazor Linear Gauge Component | Syncfusion
+title: Print And Export in Blazor Linear Gauge Component | Syncfusion
-description: Learn about Print in Blazor Linear Gauge component of Syncfusion, and more details.
+description: Learn here all about Print And Export in Syncfusion Blazor Linear Gauge component and more.
 platform: Blazor
 control: Linear Gauge
 documentation: ug
 ---

-# Print and Export in Blazor Linear Gauge Component
+# Print And Export in Blazor Linear Gauge Component

 ## Print